Additional policies and procedures exist that might be applicable.

 Special Conditions or Terms

 All loans are subject to terms and conditions set by the lending institution.
 "Library Use Only" materials must be used in a specified area, usually the Reference area or the Jefferson Caffery Reading Room.
 "Library Use Only - Archives or Special Collections" materials must be used in the Jefferson Caffery Reading Room.
-While using any "Library Use Only" materials, the user's University ID must be left with the monitoring department.
-Please notify the Interlibrary Loan Department or the monitoring department when you no longer need the materials, so they can be returned.
+While using any "Library Use Only" materials, the user's current validated University of Louisiana at Lafayette ID must be left with the monitoring department.
+Notify the Interlibrary Loan Department or the monitoring department when you no longer need the materials, so they can be returned.

-The ILL Department maintains reciprocal agreements with many libraries.
+The Interlibrary Loan (ILL) Department maintains reciprocal agreements with many libraries.
 Articles available from reciprocal providers require no payment other than the $2.00 handling charge.
 If an article is available only from a non-reciprocal institution, the ILL staff emails the user for invoice approval.
 When the user replies to approve the additional charge, the ILL staff submits the request to the providing institution.

-Articles are primarily delivered electronically via a link and password emailed to users via their UL Lafayette email account.
-If for some reason we cannot deliver your article electronically, the method of delivery will default to hold for pick up at the Circulation Desk.
+Articles are primarily delivered electronically via a link and password emailed to users via their University email account.
+If for some reason, we cannot deliver your article electronically, the method of delivery will default to hold for pick up at the Circulation Desk.

 Commercial providers must deliver materials for: